na-na-hi/renget/archive/lcbguide.md

 This is Resonance (Res).
 Resonance is achieved when you use 2 or more skills of the same Sin in the same turn.
 More resonance means more damage, and Resonance is required for some passives to work.
 ![Resonance](https://files.catbox.moe/pkg0a2.png)

 This is Absolute Resonance (Abs. or Abs.
 Res).
 Absolute Resonance is achieved when you use 3 or more skills of the same Sin not only in the same turn but together in an unbroken chain.
-It increases damage further and is often not necessary for passives to work.
+It increases damage further and is not necessary for passives to work.
 ![Absolute Resonance](https://files.catbox.moe/a7i0a8.png)

 **4. Sanity**